drupal-media/image_effects/README.md

 - Check Image Effects configuration page (_Manage > Configuration > Media >
   Image Effects_), and choose the UI components that effects provided by this module should use:
-  - _Color selector_ - allows to use either a 'color' HTML element for selecting colors, or a color picker provided by the Farbtastic library.
+  - _Color selector_ - allows to specify a UI component to select colors in the image effects.
+It can use a 'color' HTML element, or a color picker provided by the Farbtastic library, or a JQuery Colorpicker (if the _JQuery Colorpicker_ module is installed).
 Alternative selectors may be added by other modules.
   - _Image selector_ - some effects (e.g. Watermark) require to define an image
     file to be used.
 This setting allows to use either a basic text field where the URI/path to the image can be entered, or a 'dropdown' select that will